merge1973/skyfallmc-docs/README.md

 Want to contribute?
 [Open a pull request](https://github.com/merge1973/skyfallmc-docs/pulls).

-# Credits
+## Credits
-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using Docusaurus v2, a modern static website generator made by Meta.
+Find more info [here](https://docusaurus.io/).